hlissner/lb6-actions/actions/Timebar.lbaction/README.md

 * 30s Flee from Godzilla
 * 5 minutes - Walk the dog
 * 21d Kill Wanda's lover
-* 1hr 30m - Reuminate on the meaning of life
+* 1hr 30m - Ruminate on life's meaning
 * 2hr 25s - Go back in time
+* 5s What are you doing with your life?

+*(The delimiter isn't necessary)*

 Also, you can type "stop" to stop the timer.